 Finally, on the D’ word… What can the sector do to tackle diversity?

 There are many structural challenges but one thing that can be done on a practical level is to realise internal prejudices.
 We all have them!
-I always ask myself the question, what obstacles has a candidate overcome to get in front of this panel.
+I always ask myself: “What obstacles has a candidate overcome to get in front of this panel?”.
 With this context, it puts into perspective the relative achievements of an individual and is a great insight into potential.
 It isn’t the answer to all problems but it has allowed me to broaden the pool of talent we recruit.

 Charandeep is one of 15 mentors for the BME PR Pros/PRWeek Mentoring Scheme.
 Applications for mentees are now open – click here to find out more.
 The closing date for applications is Friday 16 February 2018.